Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Acknowledgments

 This paper is a comprehensive overview of work that has been advanced with a collaboration of experts during the workshop \emph{Tuning of hadronic interaction models}\footnote{\url{https://indico.uni-wuppertal.de/event/284/}} at the Bergische Universität Wuppertal in January 2024.
 The international workshop was organized as part of the Collaborative Research Center SFB1491, \emph{Cosmic Interacting Matters --- From Source to Signal}.
 We acknowledge the support of the workshop and the related research by many of the workshop participants and authors of this paper by SFB1491, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under project number 445052434.

 J.~Albrecht acknowledges additional support from the Heisenberg Programme of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under project number AL 1639/5-1, and from the Bundesministerium für Bildung und Forschung (BMBF, Federal Ministry of Education and Research) under grant number 05H21PECL1 within ErUM-FSP T04.
 H.~Dembinski acknowledges funding from the DFG under project number 449728698.
-C.~Gaudu acknowledges funding from the DFG via the Collaborative Research Center SFB1491: Cosmic Interacting Matters – from Source to Signal (F4) -- project no. 445052434.
 Karl-Heinz Kampert acknowledges additional support from the BMBF under grant numbers 05A20PX1 and 05A23PX1 and from DFG under project no.\ 445990517.
 G.~Sigl acknowledges support from the DFG under Germany’s Excellence Strategy --- EXC 2121 \emph{Quantum Universe} --- 390833306, and from the BMBF under grants 05A20GU2 and 05A23GU3.
 N.~Korneeva acknowledges support from the Monash Warwick Alliance as part of the Monash Warwick Alliance in Particle Physics, and from the LHC Physics Centre at CERN (LPCC).
 S.~Ostapchenko acknowledges support from the DFG under project numbers 465275045 and 550225003.
 F.~Riehn has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement number 101065027.
 T.~Sjöstrand has been supported by the Swedish Research Council under contract number 2016-05996.
 L.~Cazon thanks Ministerio de Ciencia e Innovacion / Agencia Estatal de Investigacon (PID2022-140510NB-I00 and RYC2019-027017-I), Xunta de Galicia (CIGUS Network of Research Centers, Consolidacion 2021GRCGI-2033, ED431C-2021/22 and ED431F-2022/15), and the European Union (ERDF).
 J.~Blazek, J.~Ebr and J.~Vícha have received funding from the following grants: CAS LQ100102401, GACR 21-02226M and MEYS CZ.02.01.01/00/22\_008/0004632.
 P. Paakkinen acknowledges the support from the the Research Council of Finland (projects 330448 and 331545) and as a part of the Center of Excellence in Quark Matter of the Research Council of Finland (project 364194).